David Hasselhoff: 1980s

 Six years after his debut live performance, Hasselhoff released in 1983, his debut single "I Get the Message".
 In 1984, Hasselhoff made a guest appearance on the first season of Kids Incorporated, performing "Do You Love Me", which became the lead single from his upcoming debut studio album, Night Rocker, which was released in January 1985.
 The album was a big success in Austria, reaching number one there and being certified Platinum.
 In 1987, Hasselhoff released his second studio album, Lovin' Feelings, which reached the top-twenty in Austria and West Germany, and being certified Gold in the former country.
 That same year, due to the popularity of Knight Rider in Europe at the time, Hasselhoff embarked on his first headlining tour across Austria, with a special guest appearance from KITT.

-In 1988, Hasselhoff released the song "Looking for Freedom", which became a hit in Europe, especially in West Germany, where it reached number one for eight consecutive weeks.
-The song was also certified Platinum in West Germany and became the best-performing single of 1989 in the country.
-"Looking for Freedom" also topped the charts in Austria and Switzerland; and reached the top-twenty in France and Belgium.
+In 1988, Hasselhoff released the song "Looking for Freedom".
 Due to its success, Hasselhoff released it on June 21, 1989, his third studio album of the same name, which was produced by German music producer Jack White.
 The album was a commercial success, reaching the top-five in Austria, West Germany and Switzerland; and being certified three-times Platinum in Europe.
 He was noted for his performance of the song at the Berlin Wall on New Year's Eve 1989, two months after the Wall had come down, but nine months before unification took place.
 Wearing a piano-keyboard scarf and a leather jacket covered in motion lights, Hasselhoff stood in a bucket crane and performed the song along with the crowd.
 The performance has had a lasting impact on German pop-culture with Hasselhoff commenting that the song became an "anthem" and "song of hope" for the people of East Germany.
 In 2004, Hasselhoff lamented the lack of a photo of him in the Checkpoint Charlie Museum in Berlin.
-In July 1989, Hasselhoff released his first compilation album, Knight Lover, who contains 17 greatest hits from his first two albums Night Rocker and Lovin' Feelings.
+In July 1989, Hasselhoff released his first compilation album, Knight Lover, which contains 17 greatest hits from his first two albums Night Rocker and Lovin' Feelings.
 The album reached the top-twenty in Switzerland; and the top-forty in West Germany.